ndeimler99/TARPON/README.md

 9. [Input Paramaters](#input)
 10. [Advanced Input Parameteres](#advanced_input)
 11. [Output Files](#output)
+12. [Inheritance Mode(#inheritance)

+# NEW!!!! - Inheritance Mode #

+By specifying the paramter --inheritance_mode and providing the output from TARPON, inheritance of telomeric reads can be assigned to an offspring sample when both parents are also sequenced.
+Please see below for more information

+# How To Cite #
 If you use this software please cite
 "Deimler N, Ho DV, Paul N, Gill Z, Baumann P (2026) TARPON—A Telomere Analysis and Research Pipeline Optimized for Nanopore.
 PLoS Comput Biol 22(2): e1013915. https://doi.org/10.1371/journal.pcbi.1013915"